 Payment card security

 We maintain compliance with the international Payment Card Industry Data Security Standard (PCI-DSS).
-As part of this compliance, we ensure that we do not directly store payment card information on our IT systems, including 16-digit card numbers or CVV numbers.
-If you use a credit or debit card to purchase a subscription, event ticket or any other services, your details will be securely passed on to our payment provider, Worldpay, or for online renewals, Stripe.
+As part of this compliance, we ensure that we do not directly store payment card information on our IT systems, including 16-digit card numbers or CVV/CVS numbers.
+If you use a credit or debit card to purchase a membership subscription, event ticket or any other services, your details will be securely passed on to our payment provider, Stripe.

 How do we store your information?